Danny Watts: Career

 Watts was born in Aylesbury, and started racing in 1993, when he began karting.
 After five seasons of karting, he stepped up to single seater racing in 1998 in the UK Formula First championship, in which he dominated with 12 wins.
 He also competed in the Formula Palmer Audi Winter Series, in preparation for running the main Formula Palmer Audi championship the following year.

 2000 saw a step up to the British Formula Renault Championship, when he was teammate to Kimi Räikkönen.
-In his third year of Formula Renault, he won the championship with 6 wins.
+In his third year of Formula Renault, he won the championship with six wins.

 Watts ascended another tier in 2003, stepping up to the British Formula 3 Championship, with HiTech Racing.
 He took his first win in the series the same year in the second race at Castle Combe, having crashed out of the lead in race one.
-In 2004 he became the first driver for eleven years to win a round of the British Formula 3 Championship whilst not driving a car from the Dallara company.
+In 2004, he became the first driver for eleven years to win a round of the British Formula 3 Championship whilst not driving a car from the Dallara company.

 2005 saw a mixed year for Watts.
 Unable to remain in Formula Three, he contested a handful of races in various disciplines.
 The same occurred in 2006, though he did make a brief return to F3 for the penultimate race of the season, at Thruxton, for champions Räikkönen Robertson Racing (co-owned by former British FRenault teammate, and now F1 star Kimi Räikkönen).
 In that race, Watts led the field and dominated proceedings with a convincing win.

-In 2006, he raced in the Porsche Carrera Cup for the Redline Racing team.
-Initially he shared this drive with Richard Westbrook, only contesting races which clash with Westbrook's Porsche Carrera Cup racing, but after a run of 8 successive victories in the races he started, Richard conceded the drive full-time.
+In 2006, Watts raced in the Porsche Carrera Cup for the Redline Racing team.
+Initially he shared this drive with Richard Westbrook, only contesting races which clash with Westbrook's Porsche Carrera Cup racing, but after a run of eight successive victories in the races he started, Richard conceded the drive full-time.

-For 2007 Watts drove for Team LNT in the Le Mans Series in a Panoz Esperante GT-LM.
-He was also invited to join A1 Team Great Britain for the 4th season of the 2007/8 season held in Shanghai, China and took part in the rookie sessions.
+For 2007, Watts drove for Team LNT in the Le Mans Series in a Panoz Esperante GT-LM.
+He was also invited to join A1 Team Great Britain for the fourth season of the 2007/8 season held in Shanghai, China and took part in the rookie sessions.

-In 2008, he signed to the SAS Lechner Racing team with teammate Damien Faulkner for the F1-supporting Porsche Supercup series.
+In 2008, Watts signed to the SAS Lechner Racing team with teammate Damien Faulkner for the F1-supporting Porsche Supercup series.

-A1 Team Great Britain announced that Watts would race for A1 Team Great Britain in Chengdu; he came 3rd in both the sprint and feature race.
+A1 Team Great Britain announced that Watts would race for A1 Team Great Britain in Chengdu; he came third in both the sprint and feature race.

-For 2009 he raced for Strakka Racing in the Le Mans Series and the 24 Hours of Le Mans driving a Ginetta-Zytek GZ09S.
-In the opening round of the Le Mans Series at Barcelona he claimed overall pole on the teams LMP1 debut.
+For 2009, Watts raced for Strakka Racing in the Le Mans Series and the 24 Hours of Le Mans driving a Ginetta-Zytek GZ09S.
+In the opening round of the Le Mans Series at Barcelona, he claimed overall pole on the teams LMP1 debut.

-In 2010, he retained his seat for Strakka Racing in the Le Mans Series however the team moved down to the LMP2 category now using a HPD ARX-01c.
-The car took the class victory at Le Mans finishing 5th overall.
+In 2010, Watts retained his seat for Strakka Racing in the Le Mans Series however the team moved down to the LMP2 category now using a HPD ARX-01c.
+The car took the class victory at Le Mans finishing fifth overall.